HTTPArchive/almanac.httparchive.org/src/content/en/2024/cookies.md

 {{ figure_markup(
   image="first-and-third-party-prevalence-by-rank-desktop.png",
-  caption="First- and third-party prevalence of cookies by rank on desktop clients", description="Bar chart showing the prevalence of first- and third-party cookies on desktop clients according to the popularity of the website (we used Chrome User Experience report to determine the popularity of websites).
+  caption="First- and third-party prevalence of cookies by rank on desktop clients.", description="Bar chart showing the prevalence of first- and third-party cookies on desktop clients according to the popularity of the website (we used Chrome User Experience report to determine the popularity of websites).
 We see that more popular websites set significantly more third-party cookies.
 For the top 1k most popular websites on desktop clients, 77% of cookies set are third-party, while for the top 1M websites, 61% of cookies are third-party.
 One explanation for this difference is that more popular websites tend to include more third-party content that sets cookies.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLO9Te80QewkuPKnz6eJ7OFcU5q3fZMsdqv7cEncBKrL5zcsIN9sMMg5HQT7ndKze8JJNe-V1IkB-9/pubchart?oid=1327011561&format=interactive", sheets_gid="1700493344",